lsst-dm/dm_dev_guide/communications/slack-culture.rst

 Support channels are ones in which users of a service, software package, or dataset interact with developers, primarily by asking questions and reporting problems.
 These are often but not always indicated in the channel name with "-support", "-users", "-problems", "-ask", or "help-".

-Social channels are ones for interactions that are not at all or not directly work-related.
+Informal channels are ones for interactions that are not at all or not directly work-related.
 They are often location-specific or oriented towards particular interests or hobbies.

 Discussion channels are all the rest: work-related discussions about particular topics.